Mass Media, Social Networks, and Autocratic Resistance: Evidence from Radio Free Europe

 Working Paper

-An extensive literature suggests that anti-regime media stabilizes autocracies.
+An extensive literature finds that anti-regime media stabilizes autocracies.
 I theorize that mass media can effectively facilitate coordination and protest by tapping into consumers' existing social networks.
-I evidence this using the case of Radio Free Europe (RFE), which at its peak broadcast daily to over 35 million listeners.
-Secondarily, I introduce a new method for analyzing satellite and radio signal propagation to the political science literature.
-To do so, I triangulate across original data sources comprising over 4,000 listener letters, records from more than 1,900 protesters, and a newly digitized survey from 1967.
+I test this argument using the case of Radio Free Europe (RFE), which at its peak broadcast daily to over 35 million listeners.
+To do so, I triangulate across original data sources comprising over 4,000 listener letters, records from more than 1,900 protesters, and a newly digitized survey from 1967 and I introduce a new method for analyzing satellite and radio signal propagation to the political science literature.
 I find that improved signal predicts protester social networks during a major 1968 protest wave, as well as increased community engagement with the station.
-Together, this study provides a crucial example of how traditional media can serve as a “proto-social media,'' facilitating autocratic opposition via improving audiences' coordination capacity.
+Together, this study provides a crucial example of how traditional media can serve as a “proto-social media,'' facilitating autocratic opposition by improving audiences' coordination capacity.

 Click here for the most recent draft.